iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ### Stopping HORNET

-You can stop an existing Hornet container by running:
+You can stop HORNET container by running:

 ```sh
 docker compose down